microsoft/playwright/docs/src/showcase.md

 * [Testim Playground](https://www.testim.io/playground/): Record Playwright UI tests as code
 * [Try Playwright](https://try.playwright.tech/): Interactive playground for Playwright to run examples directly from your browser
 * [Applitools](https://applitools.com): Add AI-powered visual assertions and run your Playwright tests on all browser, device, and viewport combinations in parallel, without requiring any setup.
+* [Sauce Labs](https://saucelabs.com/platform/automation-tools/playwright): Run Playwright tests in parallel in the cloud or your own docker environment.

 ## Frameworks